-Between September 28 and November 30, these 19 teams will build prototype solutions and products that address challenges faced by the solar community or improve energy efficient, comfortable building design and operation.
-The prototyping contest will end with Demo Day in mid-December, where all finalists will publically demonstrate their products before a panel of investors, judges, and their peers.
+Between September 28 and November 30, the 19 finalist teams will use the TopCoder service to build out Minimum Viable Products (MVPs) that on the buildings side offer solutions for more energy efficient, comfortable building design and operation, and on the solar side address barriers to greater solar energy deployment.
+The Prototyping contest will end with Demo Day in mid-December, where all finalists will publicly demonstrate their MVPs before a panel of investors, judges, and their peers.
 Based on their performances, the Department will award up to $500,000 in additional funds to advance these early stage solutions toward commercialization.

 Learn more about how Catalyst is driving the next generation of software solutions to improve energy efficient building design and operation and cut solar energy costs at catalyst.energy.gov.